T4 (Thyroxine), Total Only, Serum

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-In pregnancy, total T4 might be falsely-low with this assay and should not be used as the only marker for thyroid disease evaluation.
+In pregnancy, incomplete release of thyroxine (T4) from its binding proteins might result in falsely low total T4 levels.
+Therefore, total T4 should not be used as the only marker for thyroid function evaluation.

 Thyroid-stimulating hormone (TSH) may be better than thyroxine (T4) as the initial test of thyroid status.
 TSH is elevated in primary hypothyroidism.
 TSH is low in primary hyperthyroidism.